 - Certificate of Standing (CoS) from your Registering Authority confirming current Medical Registration, Surgical/Anesthetic Board Certification in your country, and that there are no reportable actions pending, dated no older than 3 months at the time of submission.

 - Copy of full and unrestricted license to practice in your country

 - Letter of support from your ISS/SIC National Delegate/Representative.
 If there is no National Delegate for your country, then a letter of support of the Head of Department or Dean can be included.
 (List of National Delegates/Representatives)

 - Two members (at least 10 years as member of the ISS/SIC), who serve as referees.
 (Membership Directory)

 These documents must either be submitted in English, or a certified translation must accompany each document.
 Applications must be received by the closing date to be considered at the next Executive Committee.
 See closing dates below.

 By submitting your application, you have agreed to abide by the terms set forth in the Authorization to Release Information.

 Application Closing Dates

-The International Society of Surgery has designated April 30th and November 30th of each year, as the final date for accepting applications.
+The International Society of Surgery (ISS/SIC) has designated January 31st and June 30th of each year, as the final date for accepting applications.
 The Administrative Office in Zurich must receive the completed application with all accompanying documentation by this date.
 The application will be considered by the Executive Committee of the ISS/SIC at its next meeting following the receipt of the complete application.
 Applicants will be notified of the outcome no later than 6 months after the closing date.